Downtown Vicksburg abuzz with swarm of bees - The Vicksburg Post

 On Friday, Robinson called local beekeeper Crorey Lawton, of Company Bee Honeybee Removals.

-By noon, Lawton and his team had removed four boxes of bees and counting.
-He had to climb nearly 25 feet up a ladder to reach them, brush the bees into a plastic box and bring them to his truck bed.
+By noon, Lawton and his team had removed three boxes of bees and counting.
+He had to climb nearly 25 feet up a ladder to reach them, brush the bees into a plastic box and bring them back down to his truck bed.

-This is the second bee swarm sighting in the last couple weeks; previously, a swarm of honeybees was spotted near a tree at the Watermark building downtown.
+This is the second bee swarm sighting in the last couple weeks; previously, a swarm of honeybees was spotted near a tree at the Watermark building downtown, according to onlookers.

-Editor’s note: At publication time, Lawton did not respond to request for comment.
-This story will be updated pending response from Lawton.
+After the majority of the bees were safely transported to their new home, Lawton confirmed Robinson’s explanation of events surrounding the swarm.

+“The queen bee was laying between 1,000 and 2,000 eggs per day, and when the bees fill up the space, she lays eggs in the queen cells so she can be replaced.
+And then, she leaves and takes half the hive with her,” Lawton said.
+“She leaves the other half to raise the queens until they come of age.

 Mississippi trooper killed in crash